zedlopez/ifm/Writing with Inform.md

 >
 >     number of open doors
 >
 > produces the number of doors, anywhere in the model world, which are currently open.
-A Problem message is produced if the number is potentially infinite, or impractical to count: for instance, Inform rejects "number of odd numbers".
+A Problem message is produced if the number is potentially infinite, or impractical to count: for instance, Inform rejects `number of odd numbers`.

 It is because descriptions are so widely useful that they deserve a chapter of their own, and this is it.